frankx13/Simple-Repository/README.md

-# Simple-Repository
+# Web-Repository
-Purpose : stock code of my first Web Page
+Purpose : stock few codes of my Web projects

+It actually contains the code for :
+Project 1 => Snake (made in JS)